 Relief from pain and stiffness should occur within the first two or three days.
 If you're not feeling better in a few days, it's likely you don't have polymyalgia rheumatica.
 In fact, your response to medication is one way your doctor can confirm the diagnosis.

-After the first two to four weeks of treatment, your doctor will gradually decrease your dosage depending on your symptoms and the results of sed rate and C-reactive protein tests.
-The goal is to keep you on as low a dose as possible.
-Most people with polymyalgia rheumatica need to continue the corticosteroid treatment for two to three years.
+After the first two to three weeks of treatment, your doctor may gradually decrease your dosage depending on your symptoms and the results of sed rate and C-reactive protein tests.
+The goal is to keep you on as low a dose as possible without triggering a relapse in your symptoms.
+Most people with polymyalgia rheumatica need to continue the corticosteroid treatment for one to two years.
+You'll need frequent follow-up visits to monitor how the treatment is working and whether or not you're having any side effects.

 Monitoring side effects